 The History of Peregrines at Pitt

-The Cathedral of Learning at the University of Pittsburgh has hosted a pair of Peregrine Falcons since 2002, when “Dorothy” began nesting here with a tiercel (male falcon) named “Erie.”
-In the fall of 2007, after Erie disappeared, another male (“Erie II”, or “E2”) showed up.
-Dorothy fledged a total of 22 chicks in seven years with Erie and another 20 chicks with E2.
-Her last nesting attempt, in 2015 at age 17, which is very old for a Peregrine Falcon, was unsuccessful.
-In November 2015 a new female, “Hope,” appeared at the nest box with E2.
+2002 – Spring 2015: The Cathedral of Learning at the University of Pittsburgh has hosted a pair of Peregrine Falcons since 2002, when “Dorothy” began nesting here with a tiercel (male falcon) named “Erie.”
+In the fall of 2007, after Erie disappeared, another male (“Erie II”, or “E2”) took over.
+Dorothy fledged a total of 43 chicks, 22 with Erie and another 21 with E2.
+She disappeared in the fall of 2015 at age 16, which is very old for a Peregrine Falcon.

 Many thanks to our partners: University of Pittsburgh, M&P Security Solutions, and the Pennsylvania Game Commission.

-Peregrine Falcons are the world’s fastest animal, clocking in at speeds of over 200 miles per hour!
+Peregrine Falcons are the world’s fastest animal, diving at speeds of over 200 miles per hour!
 These fierce birds of prey grow quickly, too.
-Peregrine Falcons lay a group of 2 to 5 eggs (a group of eggs is called a “clutch”), and are well known for using the ledges of tall buildings (like University of Pittsburgh’s Cathedral of Learning) for their nesting sites.
+Peregrine Falcons nest on cliffs or ledges of tall buildings (like University of Pittsburgh’s Cathedral of Learning) where they lay a group of 2 to 5 eggs (called a “clutch”), in a bowl-shaped depression in gravel.